 By submitting the application to us, applicants agree to the processing of their data for the purposes of the application procedure in accordance with the type and scope set out in this data protection declaration.

-Insofar as special categories of personal data within the meaning of Art.
+Insofar as special categories of personal data within the meaning of sect 9 para.
+1 GDPR are voluntarily communicated within the scope of the application procedure, they are additionally processed in accordance with sect.
 9 para.
-1 GDPR are voluntarily communicated within the scope of the application procedure, they are additionally processed in accordance with Art.
-9 para.
 2 letter b GDPR (e.g. health data, e.g. severely disabled status or ethnic origin).
-If special categories of personal data within the meaning of Art.
+If special categories of personal data within the meaning of sect.
 9 para.
-1 GDPR are requested from applicants during the application procedure, they are additionally processed in accordance with Art.
+1 GDPR are requested from applicants during the application procedure, they are additionally processed in accordance with sect.
 9 para.
-2 lit. a DSGVO (e.g. health data, if these are required for the exercise of the profession).
+2 letter a GDPR (e.g. health data, if these are required for the exercise of the profession).

 If made available, applicants can send us their applications via an online form on our website.
 The data is encrypted and transmitted to us according to the state of the art.